AbstractUmbra/Baymax/README.md

     - Python 3.6.1+
     - PostgreSQL server/access with a minimum of v9
     - Minimum version of Discord.py v1.3.0
-    - libgit2 install on host, or via pip.
     - Modules within `Pipfile` or `requirements.txt`